mbeckdev/regex-form/README.md

 # regex-form
-A form using regular expressions to validate input
+A form using regular expressions to validate input.